© 2017-19, ZBees Apiary, Waynesville, NC. Buzz the Apiary

 C. Bee supplies and suppliers – this is crucial to the new beekeeper.
 How much equipment and supplies do I need and where will I buy them?
 Research, research, research… I cannot say it enough!
 The numbers of bee supply sellers and choices can be daunting.
 Try finding a supplier in your geographical location if possible and build a camaraderie with them.
 If a local supplier is unavailable, then the logical choice is “Internet” shopping.
 Careful, Internet prices vary a lot and though you may find what you need examine and compare the costs of shipping.
 Shipping cost often “make” or “break” a sale when I buy supplies.

-Personally, I prefer to be more technical and use my iPad Pro with a great application called HivesmartHQ to manage ZBees Apiary.
-Spreadsheets were my first method of tracking hive data, however, HivesmartHQ does the brunt of an all the data collection.
+Personally, I am more technical and I use my iPad Pro with a great application called HivesmartHQ to manage ZBees Apiary.
+Spreadsheets were my first method of tracking hive data, however, HivesmartHQ does the data collection.
 As necessary, I can manipulate what data I need for research study by exporting that data into a spreadsheet format.

 Sustainable Hive Management (SHM) – this plan involves preserving a healthy environment for honeybees to pollinate and thrive.
 Much of the Sustainable Hive Management plan has to do with protecting the environment and the honeybees natural foraging range.
 That range is technically 1.86 miles or about a 2-mile radius surrounding the apiary location.

 A. Apiaries need to be near the greatest food sources

 In the mountains of North Carolina - this is usually never an issue, as trees and wild flowers abound in every mountain county.